Dannynsikak/HTTP-server/README.md

 You can the check the **Gleam Docs https://gleam.run/getting-started/installing/ ** for installation guide.

 gleam --version
-Install project dependencies:
+# Install project dependencies:

 gleam deps download
-Compile the project:
+# Compile the project:

 gleam build
-Running the Server
+# Running the Server
 Start the server by running the compiled executable:

 gleam run
 By default, the server runs on http://localhost with an automatically assigned port.
+Feel free to manually assign a port if needed.

 ## Endpoints

-Endpoint Description
+# Endpoint Description

 / Serves a static HTML page.
 /ws WebSocket endpoint.
 Handles ping messages.
 /echo Echoes back the request body.
 /chunk Streams chunked responses with delays.
 /file/{path} Serves a file from the specified path.
 /form Processes form submissions with large bodies.

-WebSocket Example
+# WebSocket Example
-Connect to the WebSocket endpoint (/ws) using tools like websocat or any WebSocket client:
+Connect to the WebSocket endpoint (/ws) using tools like Chromebrowser or any WebSocket client: open the Chrome browser.

-websocat ws://localhost:PORT/ws
+Open the Developer Tools (Ctrl + Shift + I / Cmd + Option + I).

+Go to the Console tab.

+Paste the following JavaScript code to open a WebSocket connection:

+const socket = new WebSocket("ws://localhost:PORT/ws");

+socket.addEventListener("open", function () {
+  console.log("WebSocket connection established.");
+  socket.send("ping"); // Send 'ping' message to server });

+socket.addEventListener("message", function (event) {
+  console.log("Message from server:", event.data);
+});

+socket.addEventListener("close", function () {
+  console.log("WebSocket connection closed.");
+});
+Expected Behavior:

+When connected, the console logs:

+**WebSocket connection established**.
-Send "ping": The server responds with "pong".
+# The server responds with:

-Send any text or binary data: The server processes and ignores it.
+Message from server: pong
+# Send a custom message:

+socket.send("Hello, server!");
+The server ignores this since it doesn’t handle arbitrary messages, but it continues.
+Close the WebSocket connection:

+socket.close();
+# Logs:

+WebSocket connection closed.

-File Serving Example
+# File Serving Example
 Request a file:
 curl http://localhost:PORT/file/path/to/file.txt
 Chunked Responses Example
-Stream chunked responses:
+# Stream chunked responses:

 curl http://localhost:PORT/chunk
 The server streams the response "one", "two", and "three" with 2-second intervals.

-Logs
+# Logs
 Logs are displayed on the console, showing request details and server events.

-Future Improvements
+# Future Improvements
-Add more robust error handling and validation.
 Support additional HTTP methods like POST, PUT, and DELETE.
-Implement more WebSocket features, such as broadcasting to multiple clients.
 Contributing
 Contributions are welcome!
 Feel free to submit an issue or pull request.